This Life (1996 TV series): Main cast

 Anna Forbes was born in Glasgow.
 It is revealed in the first episode that her childhood was difficult, with an alcoholic mother who neglected her frequently.
 Despite her difficult upbringing, Anna is a tenacious, charismatic and talented barrister, albeit one who frequently takes risks on behalf of her clients.

 In the first series, Anna interviews for a position at chambers but is unsuccessful.
-Nonetheless, chambers clerk Jo suggests that she ‘squat’ and undertake supplementary work and unwanted cases in order to earn an income.
-Anna moves into the shared house and is reunited with her former boyfriend Miles whom she dated at university.
+Nonetheless, chambers clerk Jo suggests that she "squat" and undertake supplementary work and unwanted cases in order to earn an income.
+Anna moves into the shared house and is reunited with her former boyfriend Miles, whom she dated at university.

 The on/off relationship between Miles and Anna is one of the main storylines that runs throughout the entire series.
-Anna and Miles initially reunite as friends, although Anna is uncomfortable early in the first series when Miles is dating drug addict and thief Delilah and helps to sabotage the relationship.
-Near the end of the first series, Anna sleeps with Egg’s father Jerry although at a house party to celebrate his book being accepted by a publisher, she hides from him and ends up sleeping with Miles.
+Anna and Miles initially reunite as friends, although Anna is uncomfortable early in the first series when Miles is dating drug addict and thief Delilah, and helps to sabotage the relationship.
+Near the end of the first series, Anna sleeps with Egg's father, Jerry, although at a house party to celebrate his book being accepted by a publisher, she hides from him and ends up sleeping with Miles.
 At the beginning of the second series, Anna sees Miles talking to another woman at a bar and, misunderstanding the situation, thinks he is cheating on her and promptly dumps him.

-The head of chambers, James Hooperman, decides to hold a vote on Anna’s tenancy midway through series 2.
+The head of chambers, James Hooperman, decides to hold a vote on Anna's tenancy midway through series 2.
 The majority of the chambers partners vote in favour of Anna gaining a tenancy, partly because Anna has been successful at getting extra work from the law firm Rankin-Jamall.
-The increased work is, in part, due to Anna flirting with Rankin-Jamall lesbian barrister Sarah Newley and, although the relationship never progresses any further, some of the partners at chambers remain sceptical about Anna’s abilities as a barrister, in particular Miles (who doesn’t support her tenancy vote) and Graham (who abstains from voting).
-When Anna finds out Miles voted against her, she is furious although later reconciles with him when he admits he was jealous of the extra work she was receiving.
+The increased work is, in part, due to Anna flirting with Rankin-Jamall lesbian barrister Sarah Newley and, although the relationship never progresses any further, some of the partners at chambers remain sceptical about Anna's abilities as a barrister, in particular Miles (who does not support her tenancy vote) and Graham (who abstains from voting).
+When Anna finds out Miles voted against her, she is furious, although she later reconciles with him when he admits he was jealous of the extra work she was receiving.